valancej/Docker-Image-Security/README.md

 ### Do not store secrets in Dockerfiles

 Do not store any secrets within container images.
 Developers may sometimes leave AWS keys, API keys, or other secrets inside of images.
 If attackers were do grab these secrets/keys they could be exploited.
+Secrets should always be stored outside of images and provided dynamically at runtime as needed.

 ### Only install verified packages in containers